LuseBiswas/BerrieBot/components/mobile/README.md

 1. **Mobile-First Design**: Components should be optimized for touch interactions and small screens
 2. **Component Naming**: Use the same naming convention as desktop components for consistency
-3. **Responsive**: Components should work across mobile screen sizes (320px - 768px)
+3. **Responsive**: Components should work across mobile and tablet screen sizes (320px - 1023px)
 4. **Performance**: Optimize for mobile networks and lower-powered devices

 ## Current Status

 🚧 **Under Development** - Mobile components are not yet implemented.

-When viewing the site on mobile devices (< 768px width), users will see a "Coming Soon" message.
+When viewing the site on mobile and tablet devices (< 1024px width), users will see the mobile-optimized experience.

 ## Getting Started